ecmwf/ecflow/docs/client_api/command_internals.rst

             Used to print state of the definition returned from the server to standard output.
             This command can *only* be used in a group command, and will only work if it is preceded with a get command.
+See examples below.

+            Argument(s):

-See examples below. arg1 = [ defs | state | migrate ]
+                output: (optional) [ defs | state | migrate ]
+                    # defs:
-            The output of show has several options: i.e o no arguments: With no arguments, print the definition structure to standard output Extern's are automatically added, allowing the output to be reloaded into the server i.e --group="get ; show"
+                    #    Return the definition structure only, without any state information.
+                    #    Necessary `extern`s are automatically added, allowing the output to be
+                    #    reloaded into the server e.g., --group="get ; show"
+                    #    This is the default if no `output` argument is provided.
+                    #
-              o state:
+                    # state:
-                This will output definition structure along with all the state information.
+                    #    Return definition structure along with all the state information.
-                This will include the trigger expressions, abstract syntax tree as comments.
+                    #    Output includes the trigger expressions' abstract syntax tree (as comment).
-                Excludes the edit history
+                    #    Does not include the edit history
+                    #
-              o migrate:
+                    # migrate:
-                This will output definition structure along with all the state information.
+                    #    Return definition structure along with all the state information.
-                The node state is shown in the comments.
+                    #    The node state is shown in the comments.
-                This format allows the definition to be migrated to future version of ecflow.
+                    #    Use this format to migrate the definition to future version of ecflow.
-                The output includes edit history but excludes externs.
+                    #    The output includes edit history but excludes externs.
-                When the definition is reloaded *NO* checking is done.
+                    #    When the definition is reloaded *NO* checking is done.

             The following shows a summary of the features associated with each choice DEFS          STATE      MIGRATE